Payoff Mechanism Design for Coordination in Multi-Agent Task Allocation Games: Payoff Matrix Design

 \item When the closed-loop model \eqref{eq:feedback_model} reaches an equilibrium state $(q^\ast, x^\ast)$, it attains the minimum cost, i.e., $c(q^\ast) = \inf_{(q, x) \in \mathbb O} c(q).$ \end{enumerate}

-We adopt passivity tools \cite{Fox2013Population-Game, 9029756} to find technical conditions under which the above two requirements can be attained and use the conditions to design the payoff matrix $G$.
-The critical step in the convergence analysis (R1) is in establishing passivity for both \eqref{eq:feedback_model_a} and \eqref{eq:feedback_model_b} by finding a so-called $\delta$-storage function for \eqref{eq:feedback_model_a} and $\delta$-antistorage function for \eqref{eq:feedback_model_b}.\footnote{We refer to \cite[Definition~10]{9029756} and \cite[Definition~12]{9029756}, respectively, for the formal definitions of passivity of \eqref{eq:feedback_model_a} and \eqref{eq:feedback_model_b}.} Then, by constructing a Lyapunov function using the two storage functions, we establish convergence results for the closed-loop model \eqref{eq:feedback_model}.
+We adopt passivity tools \cite{Fox2013Population-Game, 9029756} to find technical conditions under which (R1) and (R2) are attained and use the conditions to design the payoff matrix $G$.
+The critical step in the convergence analysis (R1) is in establishing passivity for both \eqref{eq:feedback_model_a} and \eqref{eq:feedback_model_b} by finding a so-called $\delta$-storage function for \eqref{eq:feedback_model_a} and $\delta$-antistorage function for \eqref{eq:feedback_model_b}.\footnote{We refer to \cite[Definition~10]{9029756} and \cite[Definition~12]{9029756}, respectively, for the formal definitions of passivity for \eqref{eq:feedback_model_a} and \eqref{eq:feedback_model_b}.} Then, by constructing a Lyapunov function using the two storage functions, we establish convergence results for \eqref{eq:feedback_model}.

-To proceed, by \cite[Lemma~2]{9483414}, \eqref{eq:feedback_model_b} is $\delta$-passive and has the $\delta$-storage function $\mathcal S: \mathbb R^n \times \mathbb X_M \to \mathbb R_+$ given by
+To proceed, by \cite[Lemma~3]{park2023learning}, \eqref{eq:feedback_model_b} is $\delta$-passive and has the $\delta$-storage function $\mathcal S^\theta: \mathbb R^n \times \mathbb X_M \to \mathbb R_+$ given by